The Cost of Protection with Slowed Circulation: Long-Term Vitality Traded for Short-Term Stability

 Because professorships are limited and university finances are under increasing pressure, prolonged occupancy of tenure-track positions inevitably slows faculty turnover.
 Younger scholars face delayed entry, extended postdoctoral phases, and fewer opportunities for independent research.
 Institutions may appear stable, but over time they become increasingly inert, with declining innovation, reduced risk tolerance, and a diminished capacity for adaptation.
 This outcome reflects structural rigidity rather than individual shortcomings.

-This approach requires acknowledging biological and operational realities without moral judgment.
+This circulation-oriented approach requires acknowledging biological and operational realities without moral judgment.
 After age 60, health risks rise statistically, recovery tends to slow, and the likelihood of disruption in long-duration, high-intensity projects increases.
 These are not questions of competence; rather, they reflect execution risk related to continuity and resilience.

 Accordingly, the role of senior professors must evolve.
 Rather than continuing to focus primarily on producing mature, high-quality research, senior scholars should be encouraged to translate their accumulated work into tangible socioeconomic outcomes.
 This does not imply abandoning academic research; rather, it involves demonstrating the broader value of scholarship and establishing platforms upon which future generations can build.
 Such a transition represents not a retreat from research, but a reorientation toward maximizing public return on accumulated expertise.
 Technology transfer, industrial deployment, policy validation, standardization, and intergenerational verification are precisely the domains in which senior scholars can exert their greatest impact.